awsdocs/aws-control-tower-guide/doc_source/automating-tasks.md

 Two open source samples are available on GitHub to help you with certain automation tasks related to security\.
 + The sample called [aws\-control\-tower\-org\-setup\-sample](https://github.com/aws-samples/aws-control-tower-org-setup-sample) shows how to automate setting up the Audit account as the delegated administrator for security\-related services\.
 + The sample called [aws\-control\-tower\-account\-setup\-using\-step\-functions](https://github.com/aws-samples/aws-control-tower-account-setup-using-step-functions) shows how to automate security best practices using Step Functions, when provisioning and configuring new accounts\.
-This sample includes adding principals to organizationally\-shared AWS Service Catalog portfolios and associating organization\-wide AWS AWS SSO groups to new accounts automatically\.
+This sample includes adding principals to organizationally\-shared AWS Service Catalog portfolios and associating organization\-wide AWS IAM Identity Center groups to new accounts automatically\.
 It also illustrates how to delete the default VPC in every Region\.

 The *AWS Security Reference Architecture* includes code examples for automating tasks related to AWS Control Tower\.
 For more information, see the [AWS Prescriptive Guidance pages](https://docs.aws.amazon.com/prescriptive-guidance/latest/security-reference-architecture/welcome.html) and the [associated GitHub repository](https://github.com/aws-samples/aws-security-reference-architecture-examples/tree/main/aws_sra_examples)\.